Bogdan Maglich: Business ventures

 In his attempts to raise funding for his magma research, Maglich has been associated with a string of business ventures.
 In 1974, he formed MIGMA Institute of High Energy Fusion, Fusion Energy Corp.

 From 1985 to 1987, he was CEO and principal investigator of Aneutronic Energy Labs of United Sciences, Inc. at Princeton, a research firm also known as AELabs.
 It was during this time that Maglich worked under a research grant from the United States Air Force to attempt to develop his migmatron concept into a compact power source for spacecraft with Bechtel Corp.
 From 1988 to 1993, he was CEO of Advanced Physics Corporation, chaired by Glenn T. Seaborg.

 In 1995, Maglich founded HiEnergy Microdevices, which later became HiEnergy Technologies, Inc., a developer and manufacturer of neutron-based bomb detection equipment based on his invention of "atometery".

 He continued to occupy various positions with that company until being terminated for cause.
-Sixteen months after Maglich's departure, HiEnergy Technologies declared bankruptcy in 2007.
+Sixteen months after Maglich's departure, HiEnergy Technologies declared bankruptcy in 2007 but was restructured with the formation of Clear Path Technologies, Inc. Under new management, Clear Path Technologies was able to commercialize "atometry" into various award-winning threat materials and explosives detection devices sold to state, federal and foreign government counter-terrorism agencies.

 After leaving HiEnergy Technologies, Maglich became the chief technology officer of California Science & Engineering Corporation (CALSEC).